Lya Chiñas

 I'm a 2nd year PhD student in the Laboratory for Metabolic Systems Engineering at the University of Toronto.

-My research merges machine learning with metabolic engineering to develop computational models that predict cellular behavior.
+My research merges machine learning with metabolic engineering to develop computational models that predict the behavior of microorganisms.
 Ultimately, the goal of these models is to accelerate biotechnology innovation, from biomanufacturing to drug discovery.
-Check out published work here.

-Through past and current projects, I've polished my skills in machine learning and mechanistic modeling.
-In addition to research, I enjoy sharing this knowledge as a Teaching Assistant for the Graduate Course CHE1147 (Chemical Data Science and Engineering).
+In addition to research, I enjoy sharing this knowledge as a Teaching Assistant for the graduate-level course CHE118 Artificial Intelligence for Applied Chemistry and Chemical Engineering.

 2025